 Working in Partnership with Parents

-We have an active PTA who work closely with the school to organise events and raise money.
-We also have a Parent’s Forum which meets on a fortnightly basis to feedback parent’s views on school life.
+We have an active PSA who work closely with the school to organise social events that the whole school community can enjoy and raise money.
+Click here to visit the PSA page.